bvetsa/AgentForge/ARCHITECTURE.md

 - Declare whether it produces patch proposal artifacts
 - Return output for its configured output key

-In the current implementation, agents use a mock LLM client.
-Future versions may call real model providers.
+In the current implementation, agents use a deterministic mock LLM provider.
+Future versions may call real model providers through the same provider interface.

 ### Workflow